Low-dimensional representation of brain networks for seizure risk forecasting: Models for embedded nodes

 The model's effectiveness in distinguishing preictal from interictal states was assessed using standard classification metrics: the F1-score, and the balanced accuracy.
 Given the class imbalance in the dataset, where the number of interictal and preictal days is not evenly distributed, the F1-score was selected as a key evaluation metric, as it balances the trade-off between false positives and false negatives.
-In that order, the balanced accuracy was also calculated, which is defined as the average of sensitivity and specificity, which ensured a fair evaluation of the model’s performance across both classes, also mitigating the impact of the dataset’s imbalance.
-The overall classification performance, averaged across all patients and frequency bands, is summarized in \cref{tab: band discrimination}.
+The balanced accuracy was also calculated, which is defined as the average of sensitivity and specificity, which ensured a fair evaluation of the model's performance across both classes, also mitigating the impact of the dataset's imbalance.

+The most discriminative frequency band for each patient was selected based on its classification performance metrics, independently evaluated for each band.
+Notably, the bands containing nodes with the lowest $p$-values do not necessarily yield the highest discriminative performance; therefore, the individual patient-level classification metrics per band serve as the primary criterion for band selection.
+For the most discriminative band for each patient, a group-level permutation test was conducted to assess whether the observed classification performance exceeded chance level.
+To this end, day labels were shuffled independently within each patient, and performance metrics were subsequently averaged across patients over their respective most discriminative bands.